Why some women turn to tantric massage

 To be an initiator,

-• is daring to put the sacred at the centre of the world.
+• is daring to put Love at the centre of the world.

 • It means refusing to reducing the body to an object or the pleasure of a product.